cloudflare/cloudflare-docs/content/workers/platform/deployments.md

 ### via Wrangler

 To perform a rollback via Wrangler, use the `wrangler rollback` command.
 Refer to [Wrangler `rollback` command documentation](/workers/wrangler/commands#rollback) for more information.
-TODO LIZ: THIS IS A BROKEN LINK NEEDS TO BE FIXED

 ### via the Cloudflare Dashboard